Crime: 1990s, 2010s,

 LDS positions: Bishop, Missionary,

-During alleged crime: Unknown position, - LDS mission:
+During crime: Unknown position, - LDS mission:

 Hong Kong - Hong Kong